OpenDAoC/OpenDAoC-Core/README.md

 Now you're ready to [run your own instance of Atlas](#building-your-dol-server-locally)!

+## Removing Server Properties

+The database has webhooks set by default, which sends updates to the #dol channel on the Atlas Discord server regarding a server's accessibility.
+However, if these properties are left untouched on a local instance, they create some confusion among the staff regarding the status of the live server because each time a local instance is built, it sends an update to the channel saying the server is available for connections.
+Thus, it is requested that all staff remove the associated server properties prior to running a local instance of Atlas.

+From the `serverproperty` table, set the booleans under the *Value* column to `False` (or just delete them) for the following properties:

+* `Discord_Webhook_Active`
+* `serverlistupdate_enabled`

 ## Building Your DoL Server Locally

 This section provides the commands necessary for both building and running a DoL server locally.